m2u-84/ldjam42/README.md

 ## Disclaimer

 We tried to create everything included in this work on our own.
-That means the pictures you see, the music you hear, and the overall gameplay etc. have been crafted by us within the given 72 hours.
+That means the pictures you see, the music and voices you hear, and the overall gameplay etc. have been crafted by us within the given 72 hours.

 Just a few audio takes that we recombined to form more complex soundscapes have been taken from sites like [Freesound](https://freesound.org/).
 The few external sources we made use of are all providing these contents under **CC0 license**.